 Conclusions on Traeger vs Cuisinart Pellet Grills

 The fact the latest Traeger control panel is a PID is significant.
-Where the temperature on the Cuisinart could vary 25 degrees from its actual set temperature, the PID controller on the Traeger should be able to hold the temperature to with 5 degrees of its set temperature.
+Where the temperature on the Cuisinart could vary 25 degrees from its actual set temperature, the PID controller on the Traeger should be able to hold the temperature to within 5 degrees of its set temperature.

 So what are my final thoughts?
-Well, if you only intend to do a bit of ‘low and slow’ cooking where you are by the grill most of the time and you mainly want to use the grill for cooking steaks/burgers etc then I think the Cuisinart Woodcreek could serve you well.
+Well, if you only intend to do a bit of ‘low and slow’ cooking where you are by the grill most of the time, and you mainly want to use the grill for cooking steaks/burgers etc then I think the Cuisinart Woodcreek, could serve you well.